 Intended outcome Success criteria An improvement in the attendance of Pupil Premium children.
 Parents are aware of the importance of attendance and the impact on learning.
 Pupils attendance does not negatively affect learning and progress.
 The attendance of Pupil Premium children is at least in line with their peers and the gap between the national average is narrowed.
 The percentage of Pupil Premium children attending Breakfast Club and Out Of Hours Activities to enrich the curriculum and support their health and lifestyles is increased.
 Registers for all out of hours activities show regular attendance of children eligible for Pupil premium, Children have the opportunity to develop aspiration and demonstrate talents outside of the school curriculum.
 All children will have opportunities to develop their cultural capital.
-Staff will deliver a bespoke Learn Today pathway for pupils to complete each year.
-This will give pupils skills, knowledge and aspirations of the wider world.
+Through planned activities in an out of school pupils will be able to gain skills, knowledge and aspirations of the wider world.
 Most children 96%-100% of Pupil Premium children will have completed their Learn Today journey.
 This will include visits such as, art galleries, theatre and museums.
 It will also include raising money for the community and wider charities.
 Most children will take part in at least 1 residential offered in Years1, 3 and 5.
 More Pupil Premium children have accessed Musical instruments and now play an instrument.
 Social, Emotional and Mental Health needs are addressed through the WELL passport, interventions/therapies and Nurture groups.
 Children entitled to Pupil Premium funding are better equipped to deal with challenges they may face.
 They have developed strategies to self-regulate and become more resilient.
 All staff are aware of the restorative behaviour approach and are consistent in Fewer behaviour and Well-Being incidents are recorded on CPOMS.
 The number of Pupil Premium children referred to the Learning Mentor and Educational Psychologist is reduced.
 Sustained high levels of well-being are demonstrated by qualitative data from student voice, student and parent surveys and teacher observations.
 Observations and intervention evaluations demonstrate that Pupil Premium children: